topper-123/optioneer/README.rst

     options_maker.register_option('shout', True, callback=lambda x: print("YEAH!"))

-Then the user, when changing that option will trigger the callback:
+Then the user, when changing that option, will trigger the callback:

 .. code-block:: python